Is your question not listed below? Send us a message here and we'll get back to you

 • Where the formulation is tablet, capsule, ampoule, vial etc the quantity will be the number of tablets, capsules, ampoules, vials etc

-• Where the formulation is a liquid the quantity will be the number of MLS
+• Where the formulation is a liquid the quantity will be the number of millilitres

-• Where the formulation is a solid form (eg. Cream, gel, ointment) the quantity will be the number of grammes'
+• Where the formulation is a solid form (eg. cream, gel, ointment) the quantity will be the number of grams

 Chemicals can occasionally be re-classified from one BNF code to another.
 An example of this is Linaclotide, which changed from 0102000AH to 0106070B0 in 2013.